What If I Might be Sick or Have Been Exposed?

 California's permanent paid sick leave law gives workers sick time that can be used to:

 You can earn one hour of paid leave for every 30 hours worked.
-The sick leave that your employer is required to provide may be limited to 24 hours or three days per year, whichever is more.
+The sick leave that your employer is required to provide may be limited to 40 hours or five days per year, whichever is more.

-Supplemental Paid Sick Leave Expired December 31, 2022
+Supplemental Paid Sick Leave for COVID-19 Expired December 31, 2022

 Read Frequently Asked Questions on SPSL.